Podlite - a lightweight markup language

 head1, head2, head3, item1, item2

-The value 0 for to level 3 indicates that this level should remain unfolded.
+The value 0 for level 3 indicates that this level should remain unfolded.
 Levels 2 and 4 are folded.

 The TOC is inserted at the location of the =toc block.